You'll love this moist and flavorful Vanilla

 has a sweet and buttery flavor and a light and fluffy texture.
 A layer

 of jam is placed between the cake layers and it is also filled and

 frosted with a delicious cream cheese frosting. more

-wonderful taste, this recipe is appealing because there is no baking
+being delicious, it is appealing because there is no baking

 and digestive biscuits. more